Skip to content

 All Real Estate Title Solutions Listed by play Ransomware Group

-On March 19, 2026, the ransomware group known as Play added All Real Estate Title Solutions to its public leak site, confirming that internal files had been exfiltrated from the US-based real estate title and escrow company.
+On March 19, 2026, the ransomware group known as Play added All Real Estate Title Solutions to its public leak site, claiming that internal files had been exfiltrated from the US-based real estate title and escrow company.

 Public reporting indicates the company’s data first appeared on the Play ransomware leak portal hosted on the dark web.
 The listing includes references to stolen internal documents, though the precise volume and full list of exposed records have not been independently verified by third parties.
 Available reporting describes the incident as a ransomware attack in which the threat actors gained access, exfiltrated files, and later published a sample on their site after the company apparently did not meet the attackers’ demands.